Applehand/Pass-py/README.md

 # Passpy
 Passpy is a lightweight command-line interface (CLI) tool for securely storing, retrieving, updating, and managing passwords.
-It uses AES encryption to protect passwords, storing them in a SQLite database.
+It uses AES encryption from the `cryptography` library to protect passwords, storing them securely in a SQLite database.

 ## Installation